cloudflare/lua-aho-corasick/README.md

 ```

 It's pretty easy to get rid of this limitation, just to associate each state with
-a spare bit-vector dipicting the set of strings recognized by that state.
+a spare bit-vector depicting the set of strings recognized by that state.